 - Salt with sesame seeds

-- Salt with shichimi (Japanese seven-spice chili pepper)
+- Salt with shichimi togarashi (Japanese seven-spice chili powder)

-While plain salt and sugar are the most common choices, feel free to experiment with other combinations.
-It might also be interesting to try flavors that are popular in your area.
+While plain salt and sugar are the most common choices (as noted in the recipe), feel free to experiment with other combinations.
+You might also enjoy trying flavors that are popular in your area.

-The recipe shares the easiest method to prepare this dish using a microwave, but in Japan, it is also common to make it in a frying pan.
-The advantage of using a frying pan is that it allows you to fry the kombu in oil.
-Although it requires an extra step to use a frying pan, the result is a more savory dish.
+The recipe shows the easiest method to prepare this snack using a microwave, but in Japan, it is also common to make it in a frying pan.
+The advantage of using a pan is that it allows you to fry the kombu in oil.
+Although using a pan requires an extra cooking tool and increases the calorie content, the result is a more savory snack.

 Alternatively, you can use an oven or a toaster oven.
-Feel free to try it with any cooking equipment you have available.
+Give it a try with whatever cooking equipment you have on hand.

 📋Step-by-step recipe